Biomedical HIV Prevention Summit 2025

 TRACK 1 – Antiretroviral Therapy Improvements and Long Acting Treatment Preparedness

 In the 1990s, potent antiretrovirals (ARVs) were developed and approved, paralleled to the RNA PCR test that measures the amount of HIV in the blood.
 ARVs, in combination, could lower viral load in the blood to undetectable levels.
 Also, ARV formulations in single-tablet regimens made it easy for PLWH to adhere to the medications, renewing their health and living longer.
 New ARVs had fewer side effects and drug interactions.
 Today, experimental Long-Acting oral and Injectables explore options in different formulations or combinations.
-Candidates include islatravir (MK-8591), an experimental nucleoside reverse transcriptase translocation inhibitor tested in long-acting formulations for treatment; lenacapavir, another experimental oral and injectable HIV capsid inhibitor that has shown potential as a long-acting treatment option.
-Initial studies suggest it can be administered subcutaneously once every six months; investigators are also exploring broadly Neutralizing Antibodies (bNAbs), antibodies designed to neutralize multiple strains of HIV, as long-acting formulations of bNAbs for treatment.
+Investigators are also exploring broadly Neutralizing Antibodies (bNAbs), antibodies designed to neutralize multiple strains of HIV, as long-acting formulations of bNAbs for treatment.
 We are in a new era of ARV treatment transformation and innovation; these new treatment technologies are changing how we treat HIV.
 Advocates are calling for health systems and community preparedness.
 Access to new drugs and preparedness, specifically health systems that care for vulnerable communities, is essential.
 Unless we prepare and implement efficient delivery of treatment and care, we won’t be able to end the HIV epidemic.
 This track seeks abstracts on long-acting medicine approaches and innovation.

-Technology can support community health workers and peer navigators in reaching underserved populations by providing them with mobile tools for data collection and resource access.
+Technology can support community health workers and peer navigators in reaching underserved populations by providing mobile tools for data collection and resource access.
 Engaging community members in designing and delivering health interventions ensures that programs are respectful of and tailored to the languages and cultural context of the populations served.
 New Health Apps for medication reminders, educational resources, and peer support communities help empower patients to take control of their health.
-It is the same with Tele-therapy and Support Groups offered through digital platforms for therapy and support groups providing mental health resources, which are crucial in combating stigma and isolation.
+It is the same with Tele-therapy, Support Groups offered through digital platforms for therapy, and support groups providing mental health resources (which are crucial in combating stigma and isolation).
 Campaigns using technology can reach broader audiences and promote health equity by disseminating important health information in accessible formats.
+This track is seeking abstracts that explore how technology can enhance the work of community health workers and peer navigators particularly in underserved populations.
+The focus is on practical applications and outcomes that demonstrate how technology can bridge gaps in healthcare access and improve health outcomes in diverse communities.

 TRACK 3 – Access to Care, Diagnostics, Remote Monitoring, Integrated Health Services and Digital Health Tools

 In the 2010s, the FDA approved ARVs to prevent HIV infections, as in Post-Exposure Prophylaxis (PEP) and Pre-Exposure Prophylaxis (PrEP).
-In the 2020s, FDA-approved long-acting injectables such as cabotegravir and rilpivirine allow for monthly or bi-monthly intramuscular dosing for PrEP.
+In the 2020s, FDA-approved long-acting injectables for monthly or bi-monthly intramuscular dosing for PrEP.
 Today, experimental Long-Acting oral and Injectables explore options in different formulations or combinations.
-Candidates include islatravir (MK-8591), an experimental nucleoside reverse transcriptase translocation inhibitor tested in long-acting formulations for prevention of HIV; lenacapavir, another experimental oral and injectable HIV capsid inhibitor that has shown potential as a long-acting PrEP option.
-Initial studies suggest it can be administered subcutaneously once every six months; investigators are also exploring broadly Neutralizing Antibodies (bNAbs), designed to neutralize multiple strains of HIV, as long-acting formulations of bNAbs for PrEP.
+Investigators are also exploring broadly Neutralizing Antibodies (bNAbs), designed to neutralize multiple strains of HIV, as long-acting formulations of bNAbs for PrEP.
 Researchers are also investigating the use of ARVs via the vaginal ring and anal douche.
+This track is seeking abstracts that delve into the advancements and innovations in HIV prevention, particularly focusing on long-acting antiretrovirals (ARVs).
+The focus is on presenting cutting-edge research and practical applications that demonstrate how these advancements can enhance HIV prevention strategies and improve patient outcomes.

 TRACK 5 – Tackling Syndemics through New Technologies